Alison Criss, PhD — Professor

 Brittany Johnson, PhD — Graduate Student, 2009-2014

-Current Position: Associate Professor of Research, University of North Carolina-Charlotte.
+Current Position: Assistant Professor, University of North Carolina-Charlotte.

 Jonathan Handing, PhD — Graduate Student, 2011-2016

-Current Position: Scientist, DNA Technical Development, Moderna Therapeutics.
+Current Position: Senior Scientist, Process and Technical Development, Moderna Therapeutics.

 Kylene Daily — Undergraduate Student, 2012-2015, Laboratory Specialist 2015-2016

-Current Position: MD-PhD Program, The Ohio State University.
+Current Position: MD-PhD Student, The Ohio State University.

 Louise Ball — Laboratory Specialist, 2009-2015